 If you organize events, you might need a way to sell tickets using WooCommerce.
 In its simplest form, this involves creating tickets and collecting attendee information.

-Who might need to sell tickets using WooCommerce?
+Who should sell tickets using WooCommerce?

 As a business owner, you might need to sell tickets for events online.
 The key benefit of creating and selling digital tickets is that you can send tickets to customers after they make their purchase.
-This means that they don’t have to collect them in person.
+This means they don’t have to collect them in person.

 There are plenty of businesses that may need to sell tickets using WooCommerce.
 Let’s quickly step through a few examples: